johannchopin/stackoverflow-readme-profile/README.md

 ```

 ### Push the image
-You can build the image by using the following command:
+You can push the image by using the following command:

 ```bash
 docker push johannchopin/stackoverflow-readme-profile